santosfamilyfoundation/TrafficGUIs/README.md

 GUI application(s) for interfacing with TrafficIntelligence and related code.

-SantosGUI is currently supported on Ubuntu 14.04 and Windows 8,10.
+SantosGUI is currently supported on Windows 8 or 10, MacOS, and 64-bit Ubuntu (14.04 tested, 16.04 should work).

 ## Table of Contents